Quacky2200/GoGadget/README.md

-# gogadget
+# GoGadget v1

+Created in 2012

-GoGadget is an attempt to create a Ubuntu Unity dock alternative for Windows back in 2013-2014
+GoGadget is an attempt to create a Ubuntu Unity dock alternative for Windows back in 2012-2014